iviarcio/RVTensor/RVMath-Spec.md

 utilized.

 When operations involve two quantized tensors, they must represent the same numerical range for the results to be considered valid.
-In such scenarios, RVMath anticipates the use of RESCALE operators as needed to align 32-bit integer values within a common range.
+In such scenarios, RVTensor anticipates the use of RESCALE operators as needed to align 32-bit integer values within a common range.
 There is a variety of valid choices for scale factors and the selection of a common range.
-RVMath does not prescribe specific scale factors and ranges that must be used.
-Compilers generating RVMath sequences are encouraged to select a range that prevents overflow and maximizes the accuracy of the output.
+RVTensor does not prescribe specific scale factors and ranges that must be used.
+Compilers generating RVTensor sequences are encouraged to select a range that prevents overflow and maximizes the accuracy of the output.

-=== RVMath Operators
+=== RVTensor Operators

 ==== CONV2D